ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 ### Setup *zcashd*

-* If you cross-compiled binaries on your main computer we now need to transfer them to your Raspberry Pi 4.
+*  We now need to transfer all the zcashd binary files to your Raspberry Pi 4.
 As of Zcashd v5.3 the needed files include:

      `zcashd`
      `zcash-cli`